USA Family Travel Planning Tips – Things To Know Before You Go

 If saving and using frequent flyer points isn’t an option, shop around and compare prices with different airlines through websites like Skyscanner, and keep an eye out for airfare sales by signing up for flight alerts.
 Sometimes it can be cheaper to fly direct, and at other times with a stop on the way (like in New Zealand or Fiji).
 Being flexible with dates can also allow you to make significant savings.

 Get your travel insurance sorted

 Once I had my flights booked, the next thing on my list was travel insurance.
 I never travel without it, especially when I considered the high medical costs in the USA.
-We went with Cover-More for this trip, but there are many different companies out there.
-Do you research, read the PDS for policies, and choose the one that suits you and your family best.
+We went with Travel Insurance Direct for this trip, but there are many different companies out there.
+Do your research, read the PDS for policies, and choose the one that best suits you and your family.